 When the Teesside iron firm, Bell Brothers who already operated nearby Tursdale Colliery opened a larger Bowburn Colliery at Bowburn itself in 1908 it brought about the birth of the mining village of Bowburn.
 Bowburn Colliery and possibly the village were originally going to be named ‘New Tursdale’ by the mine owners.

-Bowburn Colliery closed in 1967 and in recent years Bowburn has grown with new estates that are conveniently situated for commuters with access to the nearby motorway.
-Bowburn Hall Hotel just to the west towards the distinctive hill of the Quarrington ‘Heugh’ was a former colliery agent’s house called Bowburn Grange and dates from the 1920s.
+Bowburn Colliery closed in 1967 and in recent years Bowburn has grown with new housing estates conveniently situated for commuters with access to the nearby motorway.
+Bowburn Hall Hotel to the west towards the distinctive hill of the Quarrington ‘Heugh’ was a former colliery agent’s house called Bowburn Grange and dates from the 1920s.
 It later served as offices for the National Coal Board.